yanader/MarsRover/README.md

    - Tester implements Testable, Movable
    - ~Miner implements Minable~
 3. Inclusion of multiple Plateaus (landing sites) per mission with the ability to move Vehicles between them.
+4. Include an in memory H2 database that compiles a mission report that will output to a file on termination of the programme